harshkavdikar1/s3-to-gcs-streaming/README.md

 * Create a destination bucket in Google Cloud Storage
 * Create a service account with write access to Google Cloud Storage
 * Install Serverless (See [references](#References) for how to install)
+* Save private_key and client_email of gcp service account in aws secret manager

 ### ⚙ How to run it